Rudy-Castan-DigiPen-Teaching/final-project-Seungheon-digipen/Media.md

 ### Image
-heart.PNG, shield.PNG, scoreback.PNG, optionback.PNG are made by me with MS Power Point
+heart.PNG, shield.PNG, scoreback.PNG, optionback.PNG are made by me with MS Power Point\n
 playbackg.PNG : This is the image of Ahmadreza heidaripoor obtained from Pixabay.
 License information : https://pixabay.com/ko/service/license/